 A: That’s true–my husband and I backpacked through 74 countries, and picking one favorite is pretty much impossible.
 But we finally agreed on a top 7, which is, in no particular order: Argentina, India, China, Ethiopia, South Africa, Madagascar, and Egypt.
 Most of those countries had excellent food in addition to having many interesting sights to see, and good food always gives a country a few extra points in our book.

 Q: What was your inspiration for writing the All Four Stars series?

 A: In short, my day job.
 I was working as a magazine editor, and had lots of freelance writers write articles for me.
 But I would never meet them in person, and most of the time never even spoke to them on the phone.
 We would only communicate over e-mail.
 So it struck me one day that if there was a kid out there who was a really good writer and sent professional-sounding e-mails, she might be able to trick me into publishing an article she’d written.
 And if she could trick me, why not New York’s biggest newspaper?

 Q: Will there be more Gladys Gatsby books?

 A: Alas, the series is finished at three books.
-But I do have a brand new book coming out on September 12 called The Great Hibernation.
-Check it out!
+But I do have a new middle-grade book out called The Great Hibernation!